AlaSQL/ala-wiki/readme.md

 AlaSQL - _( [à la](http://en.wiktionary.org/wiki/%C3%A0_la) [SQL](http://en.wikipedia.org/wiki/SQL) ) [ælæ ɛskju:ɛl]_ - is a free and open source SQL database for Javascript with a strong focus on query speed and data source flexibility for relational data, schemaless data, and graph data.
 It works in your browser, Node.js, IO.js and Cordova.

-The library is designed for:
+This library is designed for:

 * Fast in-memory SQL data processing for BI and ERP applications on fat clients
 * Easy ETL and options for persistency by data import / manipulation / export of several formats